ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

 Choosing the right Word to PDF REST API converter is simple.
 As mentioned above, we will discuss ConvertAPI DOCX to PDF Rest API service.
 Here are the strengths and features of ConvertAPI:

 * No need to have MS Office installed
-* Blazing fast docx to pdf conversions
+* Blazing fast conversions from word documents to PDF format
 * Convert word to pdf C# without Word interop
 * Saving dozens of lines of code, only a couple of C# methods
 * No need to rent/buy and maintain servers